rrp8/beginner-projects/README.md

 - Hangman

 I tried my best.
 Did it in two days.
 I could add more things and some things don't work, but I don't really care...

+- Password Generator

+I wanted to do this as an exercise to get back to programming after quite a break.
+I did it in an hour or two so I'm happy with the result, it also seems to work properly.